 |Education Level||Number of Grads|

-Earnings of Native American Languages Majors With Doctor’s Degree
+Earnings of Native American Languages Majors With Doctor’s Degrees

-More men than women pursue doctor's degree in Native American languages.
+More men than women pursue doctor's degrees in Native American languages.
 About 100.0% of graduates in this field are male.

 |Gender||Number of Grads|

 The racial-ethnic distribution of Native American languages doctor’s degree students is as follows:

 |Race/Ethnicity||Number of Grads|

 Most Popular Native American Languages Programs for Doctor’s Degrees

 There are 1 colleges that offer a doctor’s degree in Native American languages.
 Learn more about the most popular 1 below:

 The most popular school in the United States for Native American languages students seekinga doctor's degree is University of Hawaii at Hilo.
 The average in-state tuition for full-time undergraduates is $7,344 per year, while in-state graduate students, on average, pay $11,736 per year.